Nurlan199206/mailserver/README.md

-# nginx-php-fpm installation on CentOS 6/7 or Ubuntu 18.04/Debian9
+# Mail server for Ubuntu 18.04

 You need minimum 1GB RAM for succesfully run playbook.